SteveKeller/geth-cluster/README.md

 > F5: integrated blockchain explorer <br>
 > F6: some tests :) <br>

-ever wanted to have your own ethereum blockchain and just play with it? <br>
+ever wanted to have your own ethereum blockchain and just play a little? <br>
-...then this is the right project for you ;)
+...then it's a match ;)

 ### Requirements
 ##### Software